Skip to content

 ];

-Create a component for /auth/oauth-callback.
-It exchanges the code for tokens and redirects to your app.
+Angular needs a route + component to exist so it doesn’t 404 when Bridge redirects back.
+The component exchanges the code for tokens and redirects into your app.

 src/app/pages/oauth-callback/oauth-callback.component.ts